-Regardless, here are some tips to help your company enjoy the convenience of cloud computing services without risking breaches in sensitive data.
+Here are some tips to help your company enjoy the convenience of cloud computing services without risking breaches in sensitive data.

 - Local Data Backup and Recovery — One of the key benefits of cloud computing services is that providers offer redundancy and instant backups to protect against data loss or corruption.
 Still, your company can take an additional step for data security by backing up your most important data locally.

-- Virtual Private Network (VPN) — With cloud storage, your company is able to conveniently retrieve company data over the internet, but the internet isn’t necessarily private.
+- Virtual Private Network (VPN) — With storage, your company is able to conveniently retrieve company data over the internet, but the internet isn’t necessarily private.
 If the device you’re using isn’t secure, hackers might be able to gain access to your company’s critical data.
 You can prevent this by using a VPN to create a secure path that your company can use to privately access your cloud services.

-- IP Restriction — IP restriction is one of the most popular forms of security used by organizations to keep their cloud computing resources secure.
+- IP Restriction — IP restriction is one of the most popular forms of security used by organizations to keep their computing resources secure.
 The feature enables IT admins to restrict network access to specified IP addresses.
 This would be used primarily against malicious or unknown IPs.

 - Follow Password Best Practices — Passwords are one of the most common targets of cybersecurity attacks.
-Some general rules to mitigate the risk of a password breach include blacklisting use of common passwords, testing the strength of chosen passwords, utilizing single-sign-on applications, and much more.
+Some general rules to mitigate the risk of a password breach include blacklisting the use of common passwords, testing the strength of chosen passwords, utilizing single-sign-on applications, and much more.
 Learn more about password best practices in our article here.

-- Conduct Security Tests — Even if you have a strategy for cloud security, the only way to make sure that your security measures work is by experiencing an attack, a disruptive event, or simply by conducting a test.
+- Conduct Security Tests — Even if you have a strategy for security, the only way to make sure that your measures work is by experiencing an attack, a disruptive event, or simply by conducting a test.
 Your IT team or managed service provider (MSP) should be able to work with your organization to safely test the strength of your cloud security.